how many sets per muscle group per week To Build Muscle?

 volume and intensity

-When counting the number of sets performed for a muscle group over the week we should only include our work sets.
-These are the hard sets performed with a high enough intensity and effort to stimulate muscle growth.
+When counting the number of sets performed for a muscle group over the week, we should only include our work sets.
+These are the hard sets performed with a high level of intensity and effort to stimulate muscle growth.
 We do not count our warm-up sets.
-To learn more about this check out our article on intensity.
+These sets should be taken to a close enough proximity to muscular failure, 0-2 reps from failure (0-2 RIR) for most exercises.
+Sets taken closer to muscular failure will likely be more effective for stimulating muscle growth; however, they will also be more stressful, will produce more fatigue, and will require more recovery.

-In reality, some exercises are better suited for working at different intensities over others, and we will likely be performing a range of intensities working at different reps in reserve (RIR) throughout the week.
-This is why it may be a good idea to standardize the intensity of the different exercises we perform allowing us to establish the number of sets we can progress and recover from over the week.
+In reality, some exercises are better suited for working at different intensities than others, and we will likely be performing a range of intensities, working at different reps in reserve (RIR) throughout the week.
+This is why it may be a good idea to standardise the intensity of the different exercises we perform, allowing us to establish the number of sets we can progress and recover from over the week.

 Volume and frequency